Afonso-2403/advent-of-code/README.md

 # Contents

-This repo contains my solutions to the advent of code problems of multiple years, implemented in python
+This repo contains my solutions to the advent of code problems of multiple years, implemented in python.
+For some of the problems, a smaller input file for testing is included.

 # Running the code